 His Game Five heroics made up for some defensive gaffes by Elliott earlier in the Series.
 He made three errors at third base during the first two games, and the press was quickly on his heels.
 It was unknown to the public at the time that Elliott’s father was “critically ill,” causing Bob to travel to California to be with his dad before the series opened in Boston.
 Elliott was intent on keeping the matter private at first, but an unnamed teammate revealed the situation to the media.
 “Maybe [Elliott] thinks it’s a personal matter,” said the teammate.
 “Or it may be he’s afraid someone will think he’s trying to cop an alibi.
 But it’s time people who have been inclined to label him a flop hear it.”
 The teammate said that Elliott and his father had an especially close relationship: “Really, they have been more like a pair of brothers sharing each other’s thoughts and ambitions.”
 After Game Two, Elliott played errorless defense and set World Series records for chances accepted at third base (28) during a six-game series as well as the most chances accepted cleanly (25).

 Although the Braves fell from their lofty heights in 1949 and never captured another pennant in Boston, Elliott stayed one of the team’s top offensive contributors.
-One highlight for Bob in his remaining years with the club was hitting three home runs in a game on September 4, 1949, and his 76 RBIs that season gave him the distinction of having driven in more runs during the 1940s (903) than any player in the majors.
+One highlight for Bob in his remaining years with the club was hitting three home runs in a game on September 24, 1949, and his 76 RBIs that season gave him the distinction of having driven in more runs during the 1940s (903) than any player in the majors.
 He started off the next decade in similar fashion (with 24 homers and 107 RBIs in 1950), but his performance slipped a bit in 1951.
-Although his offensive numbers were down, he was still chosen as an All-Star that summer, the third time he had played in the game as a member of the Braves and his seventh appearance overall.
+Although his offensive numbers were down, he was still chosen as an All-Star that summer, the third time has a member of the Braves and his seventh overall.

 After this disappointing campaign came more headaches for Bob in the form of a salary dispute.
 Ten days before the start of the 1952 season, cartoonist and sometimes sportswriter Gene Mack reported that “Elliott acknowledges that it’s a salary dispute that is keeping him and the Braves front office apart.
 Reports from the spring training camp hinted that the contract offered by the Tribe included the maximum pay cut of 25 percent from Elliott’s 1951 stipend.”